 “Am I doing my absolute best to BE that healthy, safe place for my lover?”

 What you do with the answer to that question is up to you.
-But in this article I will give you some guidelines as to what makes a relationship healthy.
+But in this article I will give you 10 ultimate signs of a healthy relationship.
+These guidelines will give you a really good model as to what makes a relationship healthy.

-With that said, here are the 10 signs of a healthy relationship.
+With that said, here are the 10 ultimate signs of a healthy relationship.

 I’ve written an article on the 3 things that make women high value to men.
 You can check it out if you wish!